-Policies DF Series
+Policies DF Series, DHB

 Employees on probationary contracts or term contracts may be suspended with pay or placed on administrative leave by the Superintendent or designee during an investigation of alleged misconduct by the employee or at any time the Superintendent or designee determines that the District's best interest will be served by the suspension or administrative leave.
 Employees on probationary or term contracts can be dismissed during the school year according to the procedures outlined in District policies.
 Employees on term contracts can be non-renewed at the end of the contract term.
 Contract employees who are dismissed during the school year, suspended without pay, or subject to a reduction in force are entitled to receive notice of the recommended action, an explanation of the charges against them and an opportunity for a hearing.
 The timelines and procedures to be followed when a suspension, termination, or non-renewal occurs will be provided when a written notice is given to an employee.
-Advance notification requirements do not apply when a contract employee is dismissed for failing to obtain or maintain appropriate certification or whose certification is revoked for misconduct.
-Information on the timelines and procedures can be found in the DF Series policies that are provided to employees or are available on line.